-Jason Sadowski (BSc and MSc in Physics and Engineering Physics, University of Saskatchewan, Engineer-in-Training) is a Scientist and Manager of the Radiation Safety Institute of Canada’s National Laboratories in Saskatoon.
-Mr. Sadowski provides scientific and managerial oversight for radiation protection, radiation measurement, and radon dosimetry systems at the National Laboratories.
+Jason Sadowski (BSc and MSc in Physics and Engineering Physics, University of Saskatchewan, P.Eng.) is a Scientist and Manager of Dr. Fergal Nolan National Laboratories in Saskatoon.
+Jason provides scientific and managerial oversight for radiation protection, radiation measurement, and radon dosimetry systems at the National Laboratories.
 He is a member of the Canadian Radiation Protection Association as well as a registered member of the Association of Professional Engineers and Geoscientists of Saskatchewan.

 Octavian Mavrichi (B.Sc. and M.Sc. in Physics) takes pride in being our Radiation Scientist with the team at Dr. Fergal Nolan National Laboratories in Saskatoon.
 Octavian is responsible for data analysis, quality assurance and related research for all services offered by the laboratory.
 He also participates in delivering our training courses in Saskatoon.
 He is a registered member of the Canadian Radiation Protection Association and the Canadian Association of Physicists.

 New!
 Study Radiation Safety Online.